caohongvu/kata-tdd-1-CAO-HONG-VU/README.md

 2. Make sure to Run npm install from cmd window in root of project
 3. Run npm install grunt-contrib-jshint
 4. Run grunt to make sure all plugins are installed and all js files, unit test case will be execute, then grunt continue watch and re-execute each time these js files changed.
+5. For manual testing, please open src/index.html file in browser and intput string value for testing